pluralsight/guides/faq.md

 - Once a guide is created, it becomes stale and out of date.
 If the author doesn’t maintain their content, then it becomes less useful.
 - There isn’t a strong way for developers to improve their content through peer review.
 Wordpress isn't great for that.
 - Guides currently exist in silos.
 They live on individual blogs, and are fragmented and varying in quality.
 Those guides don't typically reach a wide audience since individual blogs have limited reach.
-- Tutorials are largely in English and do not translate quickly/easily into other languages since code isn’t easily auto-translated.
+- Programming guides are largely in English and do not translate quickly/easily into other languages since code isn’t easily auto-translated.
 Other countries don’t have easy access to learning.

 ### How we’re solving these problems together